fernandodestefani/pythonprojects-bootcamp-angela/Snake Game/README.md

 ## Score Persistence

 Your high score is saved in a text file (`data.txt`).
 If you beat your high score, it gets updated.
 Compete against yourself to achieve the highest score!

+Experience the thrill of the Snake Game with a graphical interface and compete for the top score!
+Run the script, control the snake, and enjoy the classic gameplay with a modern twist.
+Have fun!